 - Eating Off Larger Plates.
-Large plates equates to more food, more calories and more body fat.
+Large plates equate to more food, more calories, and more body fat.
 Keep your portions in check by using smaller plates.

 - Putting Serving Dishes on the Table.
 It’s a lot harder to opt for seconds, thirds and fourths if the serving plates on the table.
 Keep them off the table and keep your calories per meal in check.

 - Choosing White Bread.
 Whole grains are far more nutritionally packed than white bread plus in a study by the American Journal of Clinical Nutrition found that when obese subjects incorporated whole grains into their diets they lost more abdominal fat over the course of 12 weeks.